HyperQB/HyperRUSTY/README.md

 If any error shows up for the above case, please check the previous section `setup.sh` again.

-Finally, make sure AutoHyper (the baseline tool we compared with) execute smoothly:
+Finally, make sure AutoHyper (the baseline tool we compared with) executes smoothly:
 ```bash
 ./run_hltl_1.sh -light ah
 ```